Does CLA Really Help with Weight Loss? 5 Reasons to Consider Using it

 #2.
 Reduces Fat Cell Synthesis

-In addition to increasing the amount of calories that you burn CLA may help your body prevent the creation of new fat cells.
+In addition to increasing the number of calories that you burn, CLA may help your body prevent the creation of new fat cells (4).

-This occurs through activation of certain transcription factors which upregulate PPAR gama and certain enhancer binding proteins.
+This occurs through activation of certain transcription factors which upregulate PPAR gamma and certain enhancer binding proteins.

 You can read more about the science if you are interested in the link above, but the main point here is that the activation of these special factors results in suppression of fat cell generation.